 This is the current homepage of the UW Student Algebraic Geometry Seminar.
-The seminar will usually* be held at 3:00PM in PDL C-401 on Thursdays during the Spring 2025 quarter.
+The seminar will be held on Thursdays at 3:00PM in PDL C-401 during the Fall 2025 quarter.
+The goal of the seminar is to foster engagement with modern research in algebraic geometry (broadly interpreted) and provide a forum for graduate students to present and discuss aspects of their work and readings.
 The seminar will also feature some talks by faculty in the department.
 If you would like to give a talk or have any questions, please contact Daniel Rostamloo (rostam[at]uw[dot]edu).

 Click on a title to reveal the corresponding abstract.
 Titles and abstracts may appear first on the math department calendar.